 About

-I’m an assistant professor (wissenschaftlicher Mitarbeiter) for theoretical philosophy at the University of Bielefeld.
-Before that, I was a doctoral student in the EXTRA group at Ruhr University Bochum, where I defended my Ph.D. thesis in June 2021.
+I’m an assistant professor (akademischer Rat) for philosophy at the University of Bielefeld, where I’m part of the research group in theoretical philosophy.
+Since October 2024, I’m also PI of the DFG-funded project The Philosophy of Linguistic Interventions (POLI).
+Before coming to Bielefeld, I was a doctoral student in the EXTRA group at Ruhr University Bochum, where I defended my Ph.D. thesis in June 2021.
+I got a BA and an MA in philosophy and history from Humboldt University Berlin, and an M.Litt in philosophy from St Andrews/Stirling.

 News